jackhumbert/fardriver-controllers/MANUAL.md

 `Special frame** = 224 + DATA9 option + DATA10 option`

-**For professional use, all parameters can be modified:
+For professional use, all parameters can be modified:

 The recommended step size is 0.9ms, the recommended interval time is 144ms, some need 216ms to be normal.

-PULSE,SQH,DATA0-DATA1,SEC0-SEC7 can be modified.**
+PULSE,SQH,DATA0-DATA1,SEC0-SEC7 can be modified.

 #### 240-255 Special Frames

 * 241: ATN15 bytes (PULSE,SQH,DATA0-DATA1,SEC0-SEC7 invalid)
-* 242: No. 30 One-Way, P gear at DATA4
+* 242: Line 30 One-line, P gear at DATA4
-* 243: First line pass: 0x52,0x51
+* 243: One-line: 0x52,0x51
-* 244: F2 one line through, SEC0 = 0 said F0, other numbers said F2
+* 244: F2 One-line, SEC0 = 0 means F0, other numbers mean F2
 * 245: warning lamps synchronized to lose 🎧.
-* 246: Must be specially framed when using the 485 interface = 246
+* 246: When using the 485 interface, a special frame = 246 must be used to facilitate the computer 485 connection.
-Convenient PC 485 connection
-* 247: 15 Byte One-Wire Pass, SQH Hold Invalid with SQH=255
+* 247: 15-byte One-line, SQH remains invalid when SQH=255 (specific protocol requirements-H43
-(Protocol Specific Requirements - Version H43)
+version)
-* 248: 13 Bytes One-Wire, SQH Hold Invalid with SQH=255
+* 248: 13-bytes One-Line, SQH remains invalid when SQH=255 (specific protocol requirements-H43
-(Protocol Specific Requirements - Version H43)
+version)
 * 249: NOSQH.
-* 250: YJ one-wire-through, SEC0=255 allows pin 24 to select pulse/one-
+* 250: YJ One-line, SEC0=255 allows pin 24 to select pulse/one-line pass
-wire-through
-* 251: PD0 detects a line through.
+* 251: PD0 detects One-line
-* 252: PA15 Detecting One Line
+* 252: PA15 detects One-line
-* 253: DY First Line.
+* 253: DY One-line
-* 254: Without Bluetooth 485
+* 254: 485 Without Bluetooth

 All parameters can be modified.